JayRay5/DIVE-Doc/README.md

 cd training/dla
 python train.py
 ```
-This will generate a new folder "./experiments/model_{m}/dla" in the model folder for DLA experiments. <br>
+This will generate a new folder "dla" as "./experiments/model_{m}/dla" for DLA experiments. <br>
 Then you can evaluate the model on the test with the following script
 ```bash
 python test.py
 ```
-It will save the score as a json file in the "./experiments/model_{m}/dla/" folder.
+It will save the score as a JSON file in the "./experiments/model_{m}/dla/" folder.
 ## Citation
 If you find DIVE-Doc useful for your research, please consider citing our paper: